 Study in Subjects With Relapsed/Refractory Follicular Lymphoma

-This is a multicenter, double-blind, active-controlled, randomized, 3-stage, biomarker enrichment design featuring early futility stopping and sample-size re-estimation with safety run-in designed to evaluate the efficacy and safety of tazemetostat in combination with R2 in subjects with R/R FL, who have completed at least 1 prior systemic chemotherapy, immunotherapy, or chemoimmunotherapy.
+This is a multicenter, double-blind, active-controlled, randomized, 3-stage, biomarker enrichment design featuring early futility stopping and sample-size re-estimation with safety run-in designed to evaluate the efficacy and safety of tazemetostat in combination with lenalidomide and rituximab (R2) in subjects with relapsed or refractory (R/R) follicular lymphoma (FL), who have completed at least 1 prior systemic chemotherapy, immunotherapy, or chemoimmunotherapy.

 - Have voluntarily agreed to provide written informed consent and demonstrated willingness and ability to comply with all aspects of the protocol.